A Better Alternative to Price Increases…or Discounts

 Here’s my pitch and it’s a simple one.
 We’ve created a platform that enables you to ask your customers

-.
+what they want and why.
 Then you can segment them by their interests, needs and perceptions and

 email them content that addresses the needs of each individual.
 That’s what 1:1 marketing at scale is